How Much Does It Cost To Hire An Architect?

 What does "licensed architect" mean?

 It means the practitioner has earned a state-issued license to practice by obtaining a professional degree, completing an internship in the office of a licensed architect, and passing a rigorous examination.
 By having earned this license, the architect is expected to uphold the prevailing professional standard of practice.
 He or she is expected to support the public health, safety and welfare, and to practice the profession ethically.
 It’s illegal for anyone without a valid license to represent himself or herself as an architect.

 What is meant by the letters "AIA" after an architect's name?

 The letters refer to membership in the American Institute of Architects, which is a professional organization.
 Membership is optional; it’s not required for the ractice of architecture.
 The AIA is open to interns (unlicensed) as well as licensed firms and individual practitioners.

 The AIA serves its membership by providing a forum for education, information, recognition, advocacy, and advice.
 Many local chapters serve the public with educational programs and information about the qualifications of their members.

 The standard contracts developed by the AIA are widely used and generally accepted by architects and contractors.
 They are available for the use of members and nonmembers alike.

 The computer and the pencil are simply different means toward the same end: a design and/or a set of construction documents.
 The computer is particularly useful for large and complex projects.
-For home remodels, which are usually full of unique, nonrepeated conditions, hand drafting is less cumbersome than computer drafting.
-The quality of the final product, that is, the built object, depends on the architect's talent, experience, and care, not on the tool used to produce drawings.
+For home remodels, which are usually full of unique, non-repeated conditions, hand drafting is less cumbersome than computer drafting.
+The quality of the final product, that is, the built object, depends on the architect's talent, experience and care; not on the tools used to produce drawings.